 Have you been injured on someone else’s property because they failed to keep it safe?
 If you are injured while visiting a grocery store, a mall, an office or another person’s home because of the owner’s failure to keep the property safe, you may be entitled to compensation.

-In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents.
+In North Carolina, business owners and property owners have a legal responsibility to maintain their property with reasonable care to prevent accidents – including falls.
 If they fail to keep their property safe or neglect to warn visitors of known hazards, they may be held liable.

-Let a Shelby slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
+Let a Shelby, NC slip and fall lawyer at Teddy, Meekins & Talbert review your accident and explain your legal options free of charge.
 Whether you are in Shelby, Rutherfordton, Lincolnton or Gastonia or a surrounding county, a skilled premises liability lawyer is available to answer your questions.

-Slip and fall injuries can occur anywhere—indoors or outdoors.
-A wet floor, a pothole, poorly light steps, or an icy parking lot can cause a slip and fall accident.
+Slip and fall injuries can occur anywhere, indoors or outdoors.
+For example, a wet floor, a pothole, poorly light steps, or an icy parking lot can cause a slip and fall accident.

 North Carolina premises liability law applies to both homes and businesses.
 Property owners and property management agents have a duty to maintain a property in safe condition with adequate security.
 When they fail to do so, people can suffer serious slip and fall injuries including back injuries, neck injuries, head injuries and broken hips.
 Most successful premises liability lawsuits in North Carolina involve people who are lawfully on another’s property — whether as a customer at a retail store or office or as a guest at a friend’s house, for example.
 The key to a successful slip and fall claim is to prove the property owner was aware of the hazard and did nothing to address it.